emannfaisal/mental_health_analyzer/README.md

 | Database | SQLAlchemy                         |
 | UI       | HTML/CSS/Bootstrap (assumed)       |

-🚀 Getting Started (Updated)
+To operate the project:
 1. Install required Python libraries globally pip install -r requirements.txt
-⚠️ You can skip this step if you already have these libraries installed.
+(You can skip this step if you already have these libraries installed.)
 2. (Optional but recommended) Set up a virtual environment python -m venv venv source venv/bin/activate     # On Windows: venv\Scripts\activate